-For foot reflexology – feet are warmed and a foot wax applied.
+For foot reflexology the feet are warmed and a foot wax is applied.
 Pressure is then applied to all areas of the toes, feet, ankle and sometimes the shin.
-The right foot is usually worked first and then the left.
-The treatment is finish by balancing both feet together.
+The right foot is usually worked first and then the left, finishing by balancing both feet together.
 You may find that some areas are tender or feel different to the rest of the foot.
 These areas correspond to an area of the body.
 All relevant findings and any advice is explained at the end.

 Deep Tissue Massage may be necessary to work on soft tissue imbalances where reflexology has been used to see what is going on overall with the body particularly the spine

 Kinesiology to establish food or digestion issues, supplements needed, to lift out emotional issues